Maltomatic/Verbosity/readme.md

     - goto by line number
     - if/else
         - if (var > 0 or var > var) goto, else goto
+        - if (var > 0 or var > var) execute, else execute
+- Auxilary verbs and conjunctions are special print characters and are ignored in other processing.
+    - That is, they are not included in the indication of variables or values.
+    - If they are at the beginning of a line, the line is treated as starting from the second word.
+    - Each time an auxilary verb is encountered, print a space.
+    - Each time a conjunction is encountered, print a linebreak.

 ## Line operations
 ### lines of length = 1: declare a variable
 - The variable is addressed as the poem line number at which it is created, starting with index 0
 - The initialization value is the sum of its character values from 1 to 26.
 - If capitalized, the variable is negative.
 If the line ends in '.', the character values shift to range from 0 to 25 so a/A = 0 instead
     - eg. "doom" on line 2 is equivalent to `var2 = 47`